 - Vocational issues among methadone outpatients

-- Social identities and treatment outcomes among alcohol and cocaine abusers in private treatment
+- Social identities and treatment outcomes among alcohol and cocaine users in private treatment

 - The effects of acute nicotine use on cue-induced cocaine craving

-- Mood management intervention for injection drug users
+- Mood management intervention for injection drug use patients

-- Childhood trauma and PTSD in inpatient substance abusers
+- Childhood trauma and PTSD in inpatient substance use treatment

 - Studies of the relationship of readiness to change and depression to nicotine dependence

-- Studies of service utilization and outcome among elderly substance users
+- Studies of service utilization and outcome among older adult substance users

-- Studies of drug abuse treatment and services within health maintenance organizations
+- Studies of drug and alcohol treatment within integrated health care systems

 Success of our postdoctoral graduates